Charlemagne: Birth Story, Family, Reign, & Achievements

 His reign over the continent brought forth immense cultural, economic and political renaissance (the Carolingian Renaissance).
 Such was his impact and influence across Europe that Pope Leo III in 800 crowned him “Emperor of the Romans” (i.e. Holy Roman Emperor).

 Charlemagne spent the majority of his over four-decade reign bringing Germanic tribes together and imposing Christianity on those that he conquered.
-As a result, he was able to create a homogenous culture that allowed his kingdom to expand even farther to include powerful and wealthy people like the Lombards, the Avars, the Saxons and Bavarians.
+As a result, he was able to create a homogeneous culture that allowed his kingdom to expand even farther to include powerful and wealthy people like the Lombards, the Avars, the Saxons and Bavarians.

 The Franks’ greatest warrior-king Charlemagne died in 814 and was succeeded to the throne by his son Louis the Pious.

 The article below contains everything you need to know about the birth story, family, reign, and accomplishments of Charlemagne, the first Holy Roman Emperor.

 Date of Birth: c.
 742

 Place of Death: Aachen

 Burial place: A cathedral in Aachen (present-day Germany)

 Parents: Pepin the Short and Bertrada of Laon

 Spouse: — 4 – Desiderata (from 770 to 771); Hildegard of Vinzgouw (from 771 to 783); Fastrada (from 783-794); Luitgard (from 794 to 800)